2016, Vol. 3 Issue 1, Part B

 How to cite this article:

-Rajani and BS Chandel.
+Rajani, BS Chandel.
 Insecticidal biopotentials of Ageratum conyzaides, Azadirachta indica and Chenopodium ambrosioides essential oils against leaf webber, Eucosma critica Meyrick (Lepidoptera: Eucosmidae).
-International Journal of Fauna and Biological Studies.
-2016; 3(1): 143-150.
+Int J Fauna Biol Stud 2016;3(1):143-150.